CUBRID/cubrid-manual/en/env.rst

 *   **vi_VN.utf8** : Vietnames UTF-8 encoding
 *   **zh_CN.utf8** : Chinese UTF-8 encoding

 Language and charset setting of CUBRID affects read and write data.
 The language is used for messages displayed by the program.
-The default value of **CUBRID_LANG** is **en_US** while installing the product.
+The default value of **CUBRID_CHARSET** is **en_US** while installing the product.

 For more details related to charset, locale and collation settings, see :doc:`admin/i18n`.